Holayn/KaiCompiler/README.md

 Kompailer
 =====================

-This is my Compilers project written in TypeScript with frontend HTML.
+This is my Compiler written in TypeScript with frontend HTML.
 See http://www.labouseur.com/courses/compilers/ for details.

 Setup TypeScript/Gulp